-Claim: Photograph shows a baby hippo and a giant tortoise who have become friends in captivity.
+Claim: Photograph shows a baby hippo and a giant tortoise who became friends in captivity.

 NAIROBI, Jan 6: A baby-hippopotamus that survived the tsumani waves on the Kenyan coast has formed a strong bond with a giant male century-old tortoise, in an animal facility in the port city of Mombasa.